HevertonOliveira01/HevertonOliveira01/README.md

 ###

 <p align="left">Pleased to meet you!
 I am Heverton Oliveira, 19 years old.
-I am currently working as a Support Intern at Jazz Tech, where I am gaining hands-on experience and developing essential technical skills.
-I am pursuing a degree in Systems Analysis and Development, deepening my knowledge in programming, databases, and software development.</p>
+I am currently working as a Support Intern at Jazz Tech </p>

 ###